 8.44.15 The CEU course instructor or coordinator shall initiate appropriate advertisement for the course, register students, make arrangements for the collection of fees and maintain attendance records.
-The CEU course instructor or coordinator may obtain administrative assistance for these responsibilities through the Alan Shawn Feinstein College of Continuing Education.
+The CEU course instructor or coordinator may obtain administrative assistance for these responsibilities through the Alan Shawn Feinstein College of Education and Professional Studies.

 8.45.10 Policy on Non-Credit Course Offerings.
 Public notice shall be given for all non-credit offerings to be conducted under the auspices of the University.
 Notification to the University community in the form of a brief public announcement shall be provided at least six months in advance of planned non-credit offerings.
 Such offerings would include, inter alia, non-credit seminars, meetings, short-courses, workshops or conferences.
 Notification shall be given according to the following steps:

 a.
-The Alan Shawn Feinstein College of Continuing Education (ASFCCE) shall serve as the coordinator for all non-credit offerings.
-Course organizers, including ASFCCE staff, shall notify ASFCCE of the proposed course at least six months in advance of the offering date(s).
+The Alan Shawn Feinstein College of Education and Professional Studies (ASFCEPS) shall serve as the coordinator for all non-credit offerings.
+Course organizers, including ASFCEPS staff, shall notify ASFCEPS of the proposed course at least six months in advance of the offering date(s). #21-22-6

 c.
-ASFCCE shall publish a formal, public notification for all proposed non-credit course offerings in a university-wide publication.
+ASFCEPS shall publish a formal, public notification for all proposed non-credit course offerings in a university-wide publication.

 d.
 Interested persons shall first communicate their concerns and suggestions to the designated course contact person.
-If questions remain, they should be directed to the Dean of the Alan Shawn Feinstein College of Continuing Education who will assist in responding to issues raised.
+If questions remain, they should be directed to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies who will assist in responding to issues raised.